 The following requirements apply to both print and digital entry.

 - Each entered image shall be solely the product of the entering member.
-No commercially produced elements e.g. stock photographs, may be used to produce the image.
+No commercially produced elements e.g. stock photographs, may be used to produce the image, with the exception of purchased textures.

 - An image that has been given an Acceptance award in a club Exhibition cannot be submitted again for exhibition.

-A print entered into the Exhibition must adhere to the following requirements.
+Formerly for a print to be entered into the Exhibition it must have adhered to the following requirements.

 - Subject: there is no restriction on the subject material or the technique used in creating the image.